PurdueROV-Archive/PCB-X8-Backplane/README.md

 # PCB-X8-Backplane
 The board to attach all boards.
-Note: May not actually be a blackplane!
+Note: May not actually be a backplane!
+Here is another line!